Definition of Rhythm

 Function of Rhythm

 Rhythm in writing acts as beat does in music.
 The use of rhythm in poetry arises from the need to express some words more strongly than others.
-They might be stressed for longer period of time.
+They might be stressed for a longer period of time.
 Hence, the repeated use of rhythmical patterns of such accent produces rhythmical effect, which sounds pleasant to the mind as well as to the soul.
 In speech, rhythm is used unconsciously to create identifiable patterns.
 Moreover, rhythm captivates the audience and readers alike by giving musical effect to a speech or a literary piece.